 - You retain access to CSC’s investment expertise - CSC’s investment team is highly regarded in Australia and globally for its stewardship of an integrated approach to investment risk management

-- Exclusive lifePLUS cover insurance, designed for PSSap members
+- Ability to continue to access PSSap's exclusive lifePLUS cover insurance, designed for PSSap members

-- Access to CSC’s outstanding products and services such as Education and financial advice with no hidden commissions.
+- Access to CSC’s outstanding products and services such as education and financial advice3.

-On top of our trusted and award winning products, PSSap provides flexibility—you can Grow Your Super, manage your own investment strategy, and consolidate other super accounts easily.
+On top of our trusted products, PSSap provides flexibility—you can Grow Your Super, manage your own investment strategy, and consolidate other super accounts easily.
 We’re always happy to hear from you, so if you have any questions about your money we’re a phone call away.

 How do I keep my super with PSSap?

-Now that the PSSap extension bill has passed the Parliament, we are updating our systems to make sure that the process runs smoothly.
+Now that the Superannuation Amendment (PSSAP Membership) Act 2017 has passed the Parliament, we are updating our systems to make sure that the process runs smoothly.